rudimusmaximus/FENDp4/README.md

 Simply load the index.html file by clicking [https://rudimusmaximus.github.io/FENDp4/](https://rudimusmaximus.github.io/FENDp4/)

 ## When you select a source

+Click on the menu bars to see the selection of sources.

-Selecting a source gives you the current feed of article summaries; click on one to go to the article.
+With the menu open, click on a source to change the list of articles.

+Click on any article title to visit it's web page.

 # My Notes Completing This